Want to get your eyes on MILLIONS of free books online?

 1. Goodreads’ Free Shelves

-While many of the books on the following websites are classics and out of copyright, you can find more contemporary online books for free at Goodreads’ free eBooks shelves (either full or excerpts) or with the “free-online” tag.
+While many of the books on the following websites are classic books and out of copyright, you can find more contemporary online books for free at Goodreads’ free eBooks shelves (either full or excerpts) or with the “free-online” tag.

 2. International Children’s Digital Library